 Focused Ultrasound Therapy

-The primary options for treatment of bonding includes use of acid agents, which also removes important dental components that aid in bonding.
-The result is that after cleaning, the dentist may have to create grooves for bonding, resulting in decreased remaining tooth.
+The primary options for dental bonding include the use of acid agents, which also remove desired dental structures.
+If this happens, the dentist may have to create grooves for bonding, resulting in a decreased amount of tooth that remains.

-For certain patients, focused ultrasound could provide a non-invasive alternative to existing techniques, and preserve more of the patients tooth.
+For certain patients, focused ultrasound could provide a noninvasive alternative to existing techniques and preserve more of the patient’s tooth.
+It can also reach the desired target without damaging surrounding tissue and is repeatable, if necessary.

 At the present time, there are no clinical trials recruiting patients for focused ultrasound dental bonding treatments.